 13.3.
 Uncontrolled Unmetered Devices

-Other unmetered loads do not have a constant load and, therefore, the energy calculation is based on an annual energy consumption determined by AEMO in accordance with section 13.1.4.
+Other unmetered loads do not have a constant load and, therefore, the energy calculation is based on an annual energy consumption, in accordance with section 13.1.5, that has been approved by AEMO.

 13.3.1.
 Energy calculation